How to Get Car Insurance Online With a Checking Account

 Car Insurance Checking Account Issues and Solutions

-• Dispute unauthorized charges: Report any incorrect charges to both your bank and insurance company within 60 days.
+• Dispute unauthorized charges: Report incorrect charges to both your bank and insurance company within 60 days.
 Keep documentation of all communications and payment authorizations for dispute resolution.

 phoneCall icon